JuanchoSL/Cryptology/README.md

 ## Older systems

-We add an older type of encryption in order to be abble to mantain our systems
+We add an older type of encryption in order to be able to mantain our systems

 ### Mcrypt